thingsboard/thingsboard-edge/application/src/main/data/json/solutions/air_quality_index/description.md

 #### Benefits

-A ready-made solution for your needs with all the configured conditions for your devices, which can also be part of a Smart City solution.
+A ready-made solution for your needs with all the configured conditions for your sensors, which can also be part of a Smart City solution.

 #### What’s available?

-An accessible dashboard for the end user: all devices are displayed on an interactive map in a user-friendly interface.
+An accessible dashboard for the end user: all sensors are displayed on an interactive map in a user-friendly interface.
 AQI is displayed with recommendations for sensitive groups of people.
-A dashboard of management devices is available, as well as a widget with basic alerts that respond to a certain change in environmental conditions.
+A dashboard of management sensors is available, as well as a widget with basic alerts that respond to a certain change in environmental conditions.

 #### How to use?